rolandmueller/bigdata/fastapi.md

 os.environ["API_TOKEN"] = "test-secret"
 ```

 In the test, we just pretent that the API_TOKEN is "test-secret".

-In the test you can give the token to the header like that:
+You have to update the `client.post` parameters and send the API token as a header (`headers={"X-API-Token": "test-secret"}`).
+Change your testing code similar to this:

 ```python
 valid_payload = {